Xinxing2Zhou/linux-5.10.y/README.md

-Software ptp is in Hisilicon gmac driver.
+Software ptp is in directory drivers/net/ethernet/vendor/gmac, and gmac_ptp.c is the driver.

-Hardware ptp is in realtek directory.
+Hardware ptp has been tested on Realtek 8211FS(I)-VS phy device, and the driver is in directory drivers/net/phy/realtek/.